dshah1010/dshah1010/README.md

 <h1>Hey, I'm Deep! 👋</h1>

-🔭 I'm a Computer Science student at Western University who loves to solve problems with software
+🔭 I'm a CS student at Western University who loves to solve problems with software

 ⚡️ Currently working as a SWD Intern @ Vidyard and seeking 2024 SWE/SWD Internships